Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 ### Verify that you can connect to the database using mysql workbench or mysql client

-We need to forward port to our machine and create a connection in mysql workbench or mysql client (in this case we will use mysql workbench)
+We need to forward port to our machine and create a connection in mysql workbench or mysql client (in this case, we will use mysql workbench)

     kubectl --context=${context1} port-forward -n hello-1 svc/tidbcluster1-tidb 15000:4000